 This test requires a urine specimen, ideally collected at the laboratory facility and immediately given to lab workers.

 A physician can order this lab test.

-A blood enzyme assay is considered the most-credible diagnostic tool because it detects whether or not one of the enzymes in the cellular pathway that breaks down heparan sulfate is missing (the functional cause of Sanfilippo Syndrome), providing a definitive answer.
+A blood enzyme assay is considered the most-credible diagnostic tool in testing for Sanfilippo Syndrome because it detects whether or not one of the enzymes in the cellular pathway that breaks down heparan sulfate is missing (the functional cause of Sanfilippo Syndrome), providing a definitive answer.

 Because of its accuracy, this test is often used to confirm the findings of a positive urine screen.

 This test requires a blood draw.
 Usually from the arm.

 This blood enzyme test is ideal for younger patients with whom collecting a viable urine sample for the Urine MPS Screening is difficult or impossible.

 Physicians can order a full enzyme assay blood test for Sanfilippo Syndrome, free of charge for eligible patients from BioMarin Pharmceutical Inc., at WhatWouldYouSuspect.com.